bkjoye/group71_spotify/Model.md

 ---
 title: Modelling
-nav_include: 4
+nav_include: 5
 ---

 ### Modelling

+The goal is to create a playlist, starting from one song, as this could be easily extended to starting from multiple songs.
+Dataset is split into three parts:

+* Training
+* Validation
+* Test

+(please see "Splitting Data" page for details)

 We use the following three components for modelling:

 * Similar songs lookup (recursive)
-* Regression model that estimates number of followers
+* Regression model that estimates number of followers (coefficients calculated based on training dataset)
-* KMeans clustering on playlist engineered features to add songs from playlists which belong to the same centroid as the "base" playlist
+* KMeans clustering on playlist engineered features to add songs from playlists which belong to the same centroid as the "base" playlist.
+"Top" similar (belonging to the same cluster, ordered by number of followers, descending) playlists are used to supply songs (chosen at random)

+`Metrics`:
+* Find which songs generated and original playlists have in common and calculate number of songs which code guessed correctly
+* Calculate aggregated (engineered) values from songs to generated playlist and come up with (Euclidean) "distance" between generated playlist and original playlist
+* Using regression model that was fit on training data, predict number of followers for generated playlist and calculate how different it is from true num_followers
+* Sum these metrics together to find the loss but invert number of song matches to make sure smaller metric is better

+`Metaparameters`
+* Number of clusters.
+We tried 2 / 10 / 50 / 100 cluster splits
+* Number of playlists (5) to choose songs from the same cluster.
+Refers to taking songs from only 5 playlists which came from closest cluster (ordered by num_followers, descending)
+* Number of similar songs (10) to fetch at each step.
+Similar songs are added recursively (i.e. add 10 songs, go through them to find similar songs for each in order) - until there are enough or none can be taken
+* Algorithm fills 50% of playlist from similar songs and 50% from clusters.
+If there were only a few similar songs for the first phase - similar songs are also taken from the list of songs from clusters

+It would be great to run through several metaparam variations but processing time is too high to try that out.
+Only variation of number of clusters was done.
+There was not enough time to find out if splitting similar songs / playlists should be done not 50 / 50 but in different proportion

+`Execution`
+* It turned out that playlist generation is pretty slow - running through 500 playlists takes an hour.
+Hence, code splits (after shuffling) the input dataset into "batches" and runs analysis in parallel
+* Each run (train / validation / test) saves results into separate compressed csv files - by batch and by cluster size metaparameter

+`Programmatically`, code is very similar for train / validation and test.
+Major differences:
+* Regression model for number of followers is trained based on training dataset and applied for all datasets
+* Training is limited to 1000 playlists in each of 6 threads calculated in paralllel.
+This allows validation and training datasets sizes to be roughly equivalent.
+Below is the script for training.